Mircea-MMXXI/azapy/docs/Omega_th_doc.md

-implementations from __SciPy__ package. `'highs-ds'` and `'highs-ipm'` are the HiGHS _(high performance software for linear optimization)_ dual simplex and interior point methods, respectively, while `'highs'` is only a dispatch interface to chose between the two methods based on the computational speed.
+implementations from __SciPy__ package. `'highs-ds'` and `'highs-ipm'` are the HiGHS _(high performance software for linear optimization)_ dual simplex and interior point methods, respectively, while `'highs'` is only a dispatch interface to chose between the two methods based on the computation speed.
 `'interior-point'` is the default __SciPy__ LP algorithm.
 In our cases it proves to be the slowest.
 > * `'cvxopt'` : is the LP implantation from __cvxopt__ package.